 Most sources that list the times for moon phases, meteor shower peaks, the start of the seasons and other events provide that information in Universal Time (UT), which is ten hours ahead of Hawaiian time.

 This calendar also provides the dates and times for “Lāhaina Noon” for many locations in the islands.
 Lāhaina Noon is the term for the two days each year when the sun is exactly overhead.
 This only occurs in the tropics, and the dates vary depending on latitude.
-Since all main Hawaiian Islands are below the tropic of Cancer, all of them have two ‘overhead sun’ days a year.

 In addition to this yearly overview, Bishop Museum provides star maps for each month of the year for Hawaii’s latitude.
 This resource is available on the Bishop Museum Planetarium website.